hazelcast/hazelcast-jet-contrib/hazelcast-jet-spring-boot-starter/README.md

 `hazelcast-client.xml` in the working directory or at the root of the classpath. (a Jet client will be created).

+Hazelcast Jet Spring Boot Starter is compatible with Spring Boot 2.0.0 and above.

 ### Running the tests